dag/relvlast/docs/index.rst

           return self.root_object['greeter']

       def setup(self):
-          self.scan_for_endpoints()
-          self.route(Rule(
-              '/',
-                  endpoint='index',
-                  methods=('GET', 'POST')))
+          self.scan()

+This "scan" will look for functions decorated as routers and endpoints in the same module as the application (because we passed no argument).
+A "router" is a function that returns a list of URL patterns that map to "endpoints" which in turn are functions that respond to requests.

-The function that handles the `index` endpoint is marked with a decorator and discovered by the scan we perform in the setup.
-The arguments to this function can be any or none and refer to attributes on the application, which the dispatcher will then pass to the function.
+The arguments to the endpoint function can be any or none and refer to attributes on the application, which the dispatcher will then pass to the function.

 ::

+  @router
+  def urls():
+      yield Rule('/', endpoint='index', methods=('GET', 'POST'))

   @endpoint
   def index(request, render, db, redirect):